Tamil Nadu Forest Department

-The Madras Forest Department, now officially, Tamil Nadu Forest Department, is a government department of Tamil Nadu.
-The department is responsible for managing all the protected areas and forests plus environmental and wildlife related issues of Tamil Nadu state in South India.
+The Tamil Nadu Forest Department, formerly the Madras Forest Department, is a government department responsible for managing all the protected areas and forests plus environmental and wildlife related issues of Tamil Nadu state in South India.
 The objective of the Tamil Nadu Forest Department is to conserve biodiversity and eco-systems of forests and wilderness areas to ensure water security and food security of the state.

 The Principal Chief Conservator of Forests, Head of Forest Force (HoFF) is the head of the Tamil Nadu Forest Department.
 The Chief Wildlife Warden, five Additional Principal Chief Conservators of Forests and eight Chief Conservator of Forests function under the PCCF in the head office at Panagal Maaligai (pictured), Saidapet, Chennai.
 All the Chief Conservators of Forests are assisted by the Conservators of Forests and Deputy Conservator of Forests who have regional and specialised responsibilities.

 All officials of the Tamil Nadu Forest Department, down to the level of Assistant Conservator of Forests, are graduates of Lal Bahadur Shastri National Academy of Administration and the Indira Gandhi National Forest Academy and are members of the Indian Forest Service, entitled to use the formal suffix IFS after their name.
 There are total of 9,188 employees of the department.

 History

-In 1855 Dr H F Cleghorn (pictured) was asked to organise the Madras Forest Department and started systematic forest conservancy in India.
+In 1855 Dr Hugh Francis Cleghorn (pictured) was asked to organise the Madras Forest Department and started systematic forest conservancy in India.
 On 19 December 1856 he was appointed Conservator of Forests in Madras Presidency.
 His persistent campaigning with the Government resulted in the banning of shifting cultivation in the Madras Presidency in 1860.